 Choose their meals carefully – Dinner and breakfast the day before

 Make your child something that they really like for dinner before the big PSLE Science exam the next day.
 Having their favorite food to eat will help them destress and relax, getting their mind off the exam and allowing them to take a small break.

 However, stay away from overly oily or fatty foods, as they will cause your child to feel bloated and uncomfortable, the opposite of what we’re looking for!
 Also, be sure to make sure that the meal is filling, so they won’t go to bed hungry and unable to sleep.

-For breakfast just before they head off to school to take their exam, make them a healthy breakfast, so they feel good when they head off afterwards.
+For breakfast just before they head off to school to take their exam, make them a healthy breakfast, so they feel good when they head off afterward.

-The Sleep Matters Club here says “A high performance breakfast has a good source of protein for alertness (think eggs, or Greek yoghurt), whole grain carbohydrates for sustained mental energy (porridge is great), as well as fruit or vegetables for maximum brain power.
+The Sleep Matters Club here says “A high-performance breakfast has a good source of protein for alertness (think eggs or Greek yogurt), whole grain carbohydrates for sustained mental energy (porridge is great), as well as fruit or vegetables for maximum brain power.
 Make a quick protein shake or smoothie if you’re pressed for time.”

 Other breakfast ideas to get you thinking may include:

 Get your child to remember to drink up

 Many children, especially at that age, tend to get nervous and anxious and forget to drink up.